quick0306/radiotherapy-dose-prediction/README.md

 ├── model_trainig_evaluation             - this folder contains trainig models and evaluation program.
 │   └── get_models.py              - includes all neuro network models
 │
-├── test.ipynb            - this script contains the whole trainig and tesing process
+├── main.ipynb            - this script contains the trainig and tesing process
 ```